College of Engineering

 Courses Conducted in English

-Currently, College of Engineering offers about 100 courses taught in English each academic year; however, most of them are graduate level courses.
-Please refer to : http://www.eng.ntu.edu.tw/page7/recruit.php?class=701
+Currently, College of Engineering offers about 220+ courses taught in English each academic year; however, most of them are graduate-level courses.
+Please refer to NTU Course Information:

-English courses offered by other colleges can also be found from the NTU Course Information: https://nol.ntu.edu.tw/nol/guest/index.php
+English courses offered by other colleges can also be found in the NTU Course Information.

 Language Courses